pfheatwole/thesis/meta/discussion.rst

   How do you handle the spatiotemporal averaging?
 In terms of time, do you group observations by a sliding 1-hour window, etc?
 In terms of space, do you use a continuous regression model or do you use a grid?

+* Computing the regression field for a track generates a lot of data, but you can compress the result by discarding information about regions that didn't exceed some "confidence threshold".
+If you're not confident, don't waste compute time on that region when you're generating the patterns. **Knowledge of structure leads to compression opportunities.**

 Model Encoding